shailen-naidoo/Netlify/README.md

 This is your build hook endpoint for triggering a build process, you can create one via *Build & deploy* which can be found in a project's *Settings*

-You can trigger the build hook straight from VS Code via the command pallette `Netlify: Trigger build`
+You can trigger the build hook straight from VS Code via the command palette `Netlify: Trigger Build`

 #### *netlify.build_status_colors*